banky/NumericalAnalysis/README.md

-# Numerical Methods Toolbox
+# Numerical Analysis Toolbox

-Core functions picked up through MTE 204
+A MATLAB library that outlines the implementation of several numerical analysis techniques.
+View the examples file to get started.